istio/istio.io/content/en/docs/ops/configuration/security/migrate-alpha-policy/index.md

 - multiple namespace level `ServiceRole` and `ServiceRoleBinding` that applies to all services in the namespace;
 - multiple namespace level `ServiceRole` and `ServiceRoleBinding` that applies to the selected services in the namespace;

-### Step 2: Convert service name to label selector
+### Step 2: Convert service name to workload selector

-The `v1alpha1` policy selects target using service name, you should refer to the corresponding service definition to decide the label selector that should be used in the `v1beta1` policy.
+The `v1alpha1` policy selects target using service name, you should refer to the corresponding service definition to decide the workload selector that should be used in the `v1beta1` policy.

-A single `v1alpha1` policy may include multiple services, this means it could be migrated to multiple `v1beta1` policies because the `v1beta1` policy currently only supports at most one label selector per policy.
+A single `v1alpha1` policy may include multiple services, this means it could be migrated to multiple `v1beta1` policies because the `v1beta1` policy currently only supports at most one workload selector per policy.

 Also note the `v1alpha1` uses service port but the `v1beta1` uses the workload port, this means the port number might be different in the migrated `v1beta1` policy.